-with a copy to:

-Remlinger Fanns Attn: Gary Remlinger

-Phone: (206) 300-0772

-Email: gary@remlingerfanns.com with a copy to:

-Ojala Law, Inc., P.S.
-PO Box 211

-Snohomish, WA 98291 Attn: Nate R. Veranth Phone: (425) 788-2222

-Email: nate@ojalalaw.com
+davidremlinger@gmail.com

 10.2 Recording.
 Either Party may arrange for the recording of a memorandum of this Agreement with the King County Recorder's Office, as necessary to disclose this Agreement on title documents for the Property.
 This Agreement shall run with the land as binding on the Parties and their successors and assigns.
 It is mutually agreed that the terms of this Agreement touch and concern the land and shall be covenants running with the land.